 Durham Music Societies

 Durham University offers a unique opportunity to become part of a thriving community of student-run societies.
 Whether you are interested in directing, producing, performing or working back-stage there is an inexhaustible list of ways to get involved with your societies of choice.
 Durham student societies are exceptional in that they are totally controlled by the students that run them, giving everyone the opportunity to take part in ambitious, dynamic and creative ventures in whichever way they can.
-And if there is not yet a society for your area(s) of interest, then the Durham Students Union will do everything they can to help you set up your own society.
-Here is a list of some of the student-run societies operating around Durham University.
+And if there is not yet a society for your area(s) of interest, then Music Durham will do everything they can to help you set up your own society.
+Here is a list of some of the student-run societies operating around Durham University within Music Durham.

 Find us on Online, on Facebook and follow us on Twitter at:

 The incredibly diverse musical life of Durham astounds me still - nowhere else could someone perform the Countess (Marriage of Figaro), Renaissance music in the Chapter House of the Cathedral, a female barbershop gig for a Royal College of Surgeons function, one-to-a-part Purcell, Spem in Alium, and saxophone quartet gigs in the same month!Emily Owen, Graduated June 2010 from Hatfield College